 Remote work is on the rise: the IoT and tools like a remote desktop or remote support software are giving users the ability to access and operate their computer without being physically present.
 Gallup’s State of the American Workplace survey reported that 43% of employees worked remotely in 2016, an increase from 39% in 2012.
 The link between remote work and increased productivity, better morale, and a more engaged workforce is clear.

 It definitely seems like trend will not be going away anytime soon.
-And as more companies shift to a remote workforce in 2020, my bet is that software programs that can deliver a best-in-class experience will become integral to a company’s operations.
+And as more companies shift to and continue to support a remote workforce, my bet is that software programs that can deliver a best-in-class experience will become integral to a company’s operations.

 While previously most organizations considered remote assistance software only vis-a-vis their support personnel and IT department, remote tools are becoming ubiquitous across departments.
 Today’s software gives employees the same level of remote computer access to their files and network without being physically present to use their mouse and keyboard.
 Historically, remote support software was predominantly used by IT teams; we expect the future to bring expanded use of remote desktop assistance programs to other functions within enterprises of every size.

-Selecting a remote support software tool depends on your budget, number of users, number of devices, and types of devices and operating systems, in addition to other key factors.
-After careful evaluation, we’ve written this guide will help you narrow down your options to the best remote support software tools of 2020.
+Selecting remote desktop support software depends on your budget, number of users, number of devices, and types of devices and operating systems, in addition to other key factors.
+After careful evaluation, we’ve written this guide will help you narrow down your options to the best remote support tools available today.

 1) How user-friendly is it?